Four Corners District Has Its First Human Case of West Nile Virus for 2018

-The Four Corners Health District (Butler, Polk, Seward and York Counties) has had its first reported human case of West Nile Virus this year.
-This case was found in a blood donor as part of the routine screening process done by blood collection agencies.
+The Four Corners Health District (Butler, Polk, Seward and York Counties) has had its first reported 2018 human case of West Nile Virus fever.

 West Nile virus is spread through the bite of a mosquito that has picked up the virus by feeding on an infected bird.
 In turn, the mosquito can pass the virus to humans.

-“As we head into the summer months, we want everyone to take steps to protect ourselves from mosquito bites,” says Laura McDougall, Executive Director of the Four Corners Health Department.
+“We want everyone to remember that we need to take steps to protect ourselves from mosquito bites,” says Laura McDougall, Executive Director of the Four Corners Health Department.
 To fight the bite:

 - Use mosquito repellent containing DEET, picaridin, oil of lemon eucalyptus or IR3535;